 - To possess and express appropriate compassion, integrity and empathy for others.

-An individual with a diagnosed psychiatric disorder may in the educational program as long as the condition is under sufficient control for adherence to these Behavioral – Social Skills standards.
+An individual with a diagnosed psychiatric disorder may continue in the educational program as long as he or she is able to adhere to these Behavioral – Social Skills standards.